-The Virtual PITC Trainer Institute begins with a four-day synchronous launch, followed by 22 weeks of online learning experiences that require about three hours of time commitment per week, and wraps up with a two-day virtual event.
+The Virtual PITC Trainer Institute begins with a four-day synchronous launch, followed by 22 weeks of online learning experiences that require about three hours of time commitment per week, and ends with a two-day closing event.
 While ECE units and CEUs are not available, participants earn professional growth hours.

 4 Day Launch - Virtual Sessions with Faculty

 Online Learning with Facilitators in Cohorts

 November 2020-May 2021